taosdata/taos-connector-python/README.md

 ## 6. Build

-Download the repository code and execute the following in root directory:
+Download the repository code and execute the following in root directory to build develop environment:
 ``` bash
 pip3 install ./
 ```